I’m doing a video series in which I discuss the various strategies that we can use for habit-formation.

 Habits are the invisible architecture of everyday life, and a significant element of happiness.
 If we have habits that work for us, we’re much more likely to be happy, healthy, productive, and creative.

 Here, I talk about the Strategy of Pairing.
-Now that a few people have started to read early copies of Better Than Before, I've been surprised by how many mention this strategy as one that has been very useful to them.
+I've been surprised by how many Better Than Before readers mention this strategy as one that has been very useful to them.

 In the video, I talk about the positive use of pairing.
 Note, however, that it’s all too easy to allow a negative habit to form by creating a pair.
 Some familiar bad-habit pairs: “I always get drunk on Saturday nights.”
 “I always read an email as soon as I get it.”
 “I always go shopping when I’m traveling.”
 Once the pair is formed, breaking it up feels like deprivation.